 We aim to provide a safe, effective, high quality family health service.
 We will respect the dignity and confidentiality of our patients.

 Newark Road Surgery will strive to build a locally accessible clinical service that is respected by our peers.
 We will design, develop and implement innovative new clinical services that demonstrate quality and safety.
 Our services will focus on delivering both patient satisfaction and clinical outcomes within a cost-efficient envelope.
-We hope to deliver these services from new custom-built premises that also enable additional opportunities, such as surgical services and GP Registrar training.
 We will aim to establish a non-judgemental learning environment that enables staff development and supports welfare.

 For the latest guidance for Home Visits provided by the LMC to all GP's click below.